glsf91/MHI-Domoticz/README.md

 Change ip-adress in shell script.
 Copy everything somewhere in a subdirectory.

-first try to run the command from the commandline: python3 mhi.py --print x.x.x.x x.x.x.x = ip-address airco
+first try to run the command from the commandline: python3 mhi.py --print x.x.x.x (ip-address airco)

 You maybe have to add some python libraries.
 You will see when running this command.
 Use dzventz.txt in domoticz.
 Adjust path of shell script